Education

 Health Equity in Precision Medicine Fellowship

-The Endeavor NorthShore Department of Family Medicine will host a one-year postdoctoral fellowship for health scientists who will apply emerging technologies and research methodologies in precision medicine to a primary care and population health context to improve disease prevention and health promotion while addressing health disparities.
+The Endeavor Health Department of Family Medicine will host a one-year postdoctoral fellowship for health scientists (MDs, PhDs, other clinical doctorate graduates) that will be one of the first programs of its kind, applying emerging technologies and research methodologies in precision medicine and artificial intelligence to a primary care and population health context to improve disease prevention and health promotion.
+Postdoctoral fellows will be clinically active or active in community service (if non-clinical) while learning and applying AI technology to precision medicine research.

-An option for fellows who are accepted into the program, as Endeavor Health employees, will be to apply for training (NCATS/NIH TL1) or career development (KL2) grants through the University of Chicago-Rush University Institute for Translational Medicine (ITM) – our shared Clinical and Translational Science Award funding Endeavor and the five other ITM institutions (The University of Chicago, Rush University, Loyola University of Chicago, Advocate Health Care, and the Illinois Institute of Technology).
-The appendix lists master’s degree programs funded in part by the TL1 for fellows who choose (completely optional) to apply.
-Any fellow who chooses to apply to the TL1 will, if successful, qualify for a second year of fellowship training.
-Postdoctoral fellows will be clinically active or if non-clinical (active in community service) while pursuing mentored health equity research and will be provided with the opportunity to earn a Master of Science in Precision Health at the University of Chicago (MSPH).
-Fellows will be eligible to apply for training (NCATS/NIH TL1) or career development (KL2) grants through the University of Chicago-Rush University Institute for Translational Medicine (ITM).
+The fellows who are accepted into the program will be to apply for training (NCATS/NIH TL1) or career development (KL2) grants through the University of Chicago-Rush University Institute for Translational Medicine (ITM) – our shared Clinical and Translational Science Award funding Endeavor and the five other ITM institutions (The University of Chicago, Rush University, Loyola University of Chicago, Advocate Health Care, and the Illinois Institute of Technology).
+The appendix lists master’s degree programs funded in part by the TL1 for fellows who choose to apply.
+The Fellow for the 2026-2027 will be eligible for one year of TL1 funding, given that it is the terminal year of the TL1 grant.
+Future cohorts will be eligible to apply for T32 one- or two-years of NCATS funding pending the outcome of future training grant applications.

-1. Learn how to design and conduct health equity research studies focused on precision medicine, including the formulation of research questions, study design, and data collection methods while considering critical epistemologies.
+1. Learn how to design research that utilizes artificial intelligence tools to enhance the efficiency and effectiveness of precision medicine, including the formulation of research questions, study design, and data collection methods.

-2. Develop skills in data management and quality control to ensure the integrity and reliability of precision medicine research data.
+2. Develop skills in data management enabled by AI (e.g., curation of data derived from natural language processing) and quality control to ensure the integrity and reliability of precision medicine research data.

-3. Gain a comprehensive understanding of the principles and practices of precision medicine, including its applications in various disease areas.
+3. Gain a comprehensive understanding of the principles and practices of precision medicine, including its applications in various disease areas (e.g., pharmacogenomics, cancer/cardiovascular risk screening).

 5. Acquire proficiency in data analysis and interpretation techniques specific to precision medicine, such as bioinformatics and computational biology.

-6. Gain experience in the ethical considerations and regulatory frameworks relevant to precision medicine and health equity, including privacy and informed consent.
+6. Gain experience in the ethical considerations and regulatory frameworks relevant to precision medicine, including privacy and informed consent.

-7. Enhance critical thinking and problem-solving abilities by actively engaging in interdisciplinary collaborations and discussions with experts in the field.
+7. Enhance critical appraisal skills (e.g., PM/AI journal clubs) and problem-solving abilities by actively engaging in interdisciplinary collaborations and discussions with experts in the field.

 8. Improve scientific writing and communication skills by preparing research/review manuscripts, grant proposals, and presenting findings at conferences or scientific meetings.

-9. Foster a mindset of innovation and creativity by exploring novel approaches and technologies that can advance precision medicine and health equity.
+9. Foster a mindset of innovation and creativity by exploring novel approaches and technologies that can advance precision medicine.

 10. Cultivate leadership and project management skills by taking ownership of research projects and community initiatives, coordinating team efforts, and meeting project milestones and deadlines.